btf-org/flank/docs/r_pipeline_without_docker_airflow_cicd.md

 ### Pipeline Complexity

 Another tradeoff is that we took an "80/20" approach to pipeline features.
 This system can run a DAG.
 It is not designed for dynamic DAG generation, retries and backoffs, or branching based on runtime state.

+## Contact

+Feel free to shoot me an email at anguspmitchell@gmail.com.